-“The Chief Executive’s 2024 Policy Address” highlighted the promotion of STEAM (Science, Technology, Engineering, the Arts, and Mathematics) education in primary and secondary schools.
+“The Chief Executive’s 2024 Policy Address” highlighted the promotion of STEAM (Science, Technology, Engineering, the Arts, and Mathematics) education at primary and secondary levels.
 The policy measures include the renewal of the junior secondary Science curriculum, strengthening the interface between the primary and secondary levels for enhancing students’ scientific thinking and fostering innovation.
-The updated curriculum will be implemented from the 2027/28 school year and schools may start piloting from the 2025/26 school year.

-“Updated Science (Secondary 1-3) Curriculum Framework” (Consultation Draft)
+“Updated Science (Secondary 1-3) Curriculum Framework” (Final Draft)

 Remark: Information will be updated in times